Mt. Mitake: A Day Hike in Tokyo You Must Complete

 You can always use Hyperdia to search for your best route.
 The bottom line is, of course, to alight at Mitake Street.

 Exit from Mitake St., cross the road and turn left, and you will see a bus stop in less than 3 minutes.
 Catch the bus to Cable Shita.
-Upon reaching Cable Shita bus stop, you will need another 3 minutes walk to reach the Mt.
+Upon reaching the Cable Shita bus stop, you will need another 3-minute walk to reach the Mt.
 Mitake cable car station.

 Here’s an estimate of how much to spend for a day trip to Mt.
 Mitake: